sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

   - /about.html
 ---

 I am **Jianle Sun (孙健乐)**, currently a first-year PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
 Before this, I obtained my M.S. (research-based) and B.S. degree from the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
-I am working on the intersection of statistics, machine learning, and computational biology (like genetics and epidemiology).
+I am working on the intersection of statistics, machine learning, and computational biology (like genetics, genomics, and epidemiology).

 Reseach interests
 ======